ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Get a Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method getDevice() can be used to retrieve a device from Internet of Things Foundation.
+Method getDevice() can be used to retrieve a device from Internet of Things Platform.
 For example,

 .. code:: java